 How a Fluorescent Lamp Creates Light

 The first step to making light with a fluorescent lamp is electricity.
 This electricity first passes through the ballast, which acts as a management tool for the power that goes into the fluorescent lamp.
 This keeps it from burning itself out.
 The amount of electricity to power the lamp will vary by the size of the lamp.
-It also matters whether the lamp is cold when turning on, or if a starter switch will preheat it.
+It also matters whether the lamp is cold when turning it on, or if a starter switch will preheat it.

 Once the lamp is on, electricity flows in and will pass through the electrodes on either end of the lamp.
 This creates an electric current arc between the two, and flows through the inert gas inside the lamp.
 This is what starts the electrons stirring up and flowing through the inert gas.